 Why More Landlords Will Adopt RentTech into Their Rental Business

-Though the interest and adoption of property management apps and landlord-tenant software has grown alongside the rise in technology and smartphone users over the past few years, since the pandemic hit last month, we’ve seen a significant increase in landlords seeking RentTech (rent technology) that will help them maintain some semblance of control and management over their rentals from their homes.
+Though the interest and adoption of property management apps and landlord-tenant software has grown alongside the rise in technology and smartphone users over the past few years, recently, we’ve seen a significant increase in landlords seeking RentTech (rent technology) that will help them maintain rentals—even from their homes.

-At RentRedi, we’ve already seen a rapid increase in landlords seeking online and mobile solutions for the day-to-day tasks they encounter.
-Here’s how we anticipate RentTech transforming the way landlords oversee their rentals and interacting with tenants.
+However, at RentRedi, we’ve seen a rapid increase in landlords seeking online and mobile solutions for the day-to-day tasks they encounter.
+Here’s how we anticipate RentTech transforming the way landlords oversee their rentals and interact with tenants.

 Adopting a method of contactless rent collection.